ramonsuarez/ramonsuarez.github.io/content/post/webmission-the-belgians-are-coming.md

 >
 > ## [Webmission 1: Google I/O](http://wiki.webmission.be/wmsf09) (San Francisco, USA) – May 2009
 >
 > [Laurent Eschenauer](http://eschnou.com/) was invited to Google I/0 to present his project: [Storytlr](http://storytlr.com/).
 With the support of [Xavier Damman](http://www.xavierdamman.be/blog/), they decided to take advantage of the opportunity and rally a group of entrepreneurs and journalists to go with them to San Francisco.
 Among other things, together with Antoine Perdaens they organized a special Beta Group in San Francisco to present Belgian companies in collaboration with [SFNewtech](http://sfnewtech.com/) and with the support of [AWEX](http://www.belgiantrade.org/) and [Sun Startup Essentials](http://www.sun.com/startupessentials/).
 So far, 12 entrepreneurs joined the trip and 6 start-ups presented their products at the SF new Tech meeting.
-Some of them had an opportunity to present their project in front of VCs at the Plug&amp;Play annual conference and also to join the first twitter developer conference.
+Some of them had an opportunity to present their project in front of VCs at the Plug&Play annual conference and also to join the first twitter developer conference.
 >
 > With their example of collaborative work, they set up a proactive model for others to follow.
 >